What is Nearby Sharing?

-Related: How to Use Emojis in Windows 10
+Related: How to Use Windows 10 Emoji Keyboard

-How to Share Files Using ‘Nearby Sharing’ in Windows 10?
+Share Files Using ‘Nearby Sharing’ in Windows 10

-- To enable the Nearby Sharing feature, click on Notifications and enable Nearby Sharing on both the sending and receiving PC as shown in the picture.
+- To enable the Windows 10 Nearby Sharing feature, click on Notifications and enable Nearby Sharing on both the sending and receiving PC as shown in the picture.

 - Select Share from the top menu and then select the file you want to share with a nearby PC.

-The file will then transferred to the other PC.
-This process may take some time depending on the file size and Bluetooth connection speed.
+- The file will then be transferred to the other PC.
+This file-sharing process may take some time depending on the file size and Bluetooth connection speed.

-You can also quickly share a website or link using in Microsoft edge browser through Nearby Sharing.
+You can also quickly share a website or link in the Microsoft Edge browser through Windows 10 Nearby Sharing feature.

 The Photos app in Windows 10 also has the share button.
 You can open the photos and quickly share them with other PC using the Nearby Sharing feature.